debootdevs/deboot/README.md

 Network boot is a way to get an operating system (OS) running on your device without a bootable USB drive (or other removable media).
 With 10Gbps and even 100Gbps network adapters increasingly available, this can even be the fastest method to boot a device without an OS image on a storage device attached to a PCIe bus.

 Typically, a network boot retrieves a bootable image from a server on the local network, which the user sets up themselves (and could be on the router itself).
-It uses a protocol called PXE, w

 ## Why?